timlines/FAA107/3_Weather/3-1_W_Physics.md

 ## Slide 44 ##

-TODO: @Kat re-record to match the new script.

 **Script:**
 ```
 These jetstreams move and change shape, breaking and rejoining and varying in intensity.

 The video, compiled by NASA, shows the variations in the polar jet stream.
 Red indicates the presence of the fastest high altitude winds.

 The Jetstream plays a significant role in moving weather patterns across the North American continent.
 ```

 ## Slide 45 ##

-TODO: @Kat re-record to match the new script.

 **Script:**
 ```